OceanOutcomes/ocean-outcomes/initiatives/iuu/summary/index.md

 * Learn more about our on the water initiatives including our [Catch Tracking System (CTS)] (/initiatives/iuu/cts/) and our [Independent Observer] (/initiatives/iuu/observers/) programs.

-* Learn more about our fishery improvement efforts and track fisheries working to eliminate IUU product on our [Salmon FIP Tracker] (/initiatives/supply-chain/tracker/).
+* Learn more about our fishery improvement efforts on our [Salmon FIP Tracker] (/initiatives/supply-chain/tracker/).